Fiji, South Pacific

 two (2) separate staff quarters

-PREVIOUSLY OFFERED FOR $4.2 MILLION.
-NOW SELLING WITHOUT RESERVE!
-Take a deep breath and step onto the warm sand of a private, tropical island, surrounded by lush gardens, colorful wildlife, fragrant flowers and warm breezes.
+PREVIOUSLY $4.2 MILLION.
+TERMS TO BE ANNOUNCED… Take a deep breath and step onto the warm sand of a private, tropical island, surrounded by lush gardens, colorful wildlife, fragrant flowers and warm breezes.
 Walk among 100-year-old coconut palms and listen to the songs of tropical birds and the whisper of wind through heliconia leaves, as the worries and cares of everyday life slip away.

 Bula! and welcome to Mai Island, a 32-acre escape with freehold ownership, located off the coast of Fiji’s second-largest island, Vanua Levu.
 Only 8% of all land in Fiji offers freehold ownership, considered the most secure form of ownership that also allows for the outright purchase of property by individuals residing outside of Fiji.

 Serene, yet conveniently located, Mai Island is a short helicopter or seaplane trip – or a leisurely boat ride – from the airport in Labasa, which connects passengers from Fiji’s two main airports.
 Deepwater anchorage for yachts is found on the northeast side of the island, and those preferring to travel by private vessel can be tendered directly onto the nearly quarter-mile of beach on the island’s southwest coast.